PdlAyush/cosmoscout-json/README.md

 # cosmoscout-json:

-JSON file for CosmoScout VR
+JSON file with configuration for CosmoScout VR.